oysteinkrog/ergodox-stand/README.md

 ![stands with ergodox on them](resources/fullhand-with-ergodox.jpg)
 ![underside shot](resources/fullhand-underside.jpg)

 Can you see what I forgot?
-The middle left nut hole :( Therefore I had to remove that screw from each hand.
+The middle outside nut holes :( Therefore I had to remove that screw from each hand.
 I have since corrected the code and sample STL/SCAD files.

 The standard-size test print from Shapeways is in the mail now.